ConorMarco/BreckMinecraft/index.md

 Once you are there, I highly recommend **changing the amount of RAM that is allocated to Minecraft**.
 For historical reasons the default is only 2GB, but at least **4GB is recommended** for good performance.
 Access your settings by hitting `ctrl+comma`.
 Next, select the `Minecraft` tab on the Settings page and locate the `Allocated Memory` slider under `Java Settings`.
 Adjust the slider to your desired memory amount (remember we recommend at least 4096MB).

-Finally, we will install the Breck modpack.
-You should be able to `Browse Modpacks` and search for `Breck Pack Please Ignore` by `comarn`.
+Finally, we will install the modpack.
+You should be able to `Browse Modpacks` and search for `ATM3L` to find the pack All the Mods 3: Lite.
 Simply click `install` and it will appear in `My Modpacks`, allowing you to hit `play`!

-## Problems Launching?
-Workaround

-A couple people had trouble launching the pack due to an incompatibility on certain computers with the newest version of Minecarft.
-Christos found a workaround: manually install forge and launch the game.
-I'll explain below, but there's a video here to watch someone do the process with a different pack: https://www.youtube.com/watch?v=kIUEK14_0s8

-Download the forge 31.1.25 installer from http://files.minecraftforge.net/.
-Install it to the default directory.
-Then, in the Twitch launcher on the pack, click the gear and hit Open Folder.
-Take a note of the current folder, then, go up the folder structure until you are in the Minecraft folder, then go to Install and launch minecraft.exe from there.
-Finally, in the launcher, make a new launcher profile by going to the installations tab and making a new profile.
-For the game directory, choose the folder that originally opened from Twitch.
-Then you should be able to launch the game.

 ## Server Details